inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 For the ``PriorityQueueing`` configuration, high-priority frames have their own sub-queue in the PriorityQueue module in the MAC.
 When a high-priority frame arrives at the queue, the MAC will finish the ongoing low-priority transmission (if there is any) before beginning the transmission of the high-priority frame.
 Thus high-priority frames can be delayed, as the transmission of the current frame needs to be finished first.
-Still, using a priority queue decreases the delay of the high-priority frames and increases that of the background frames, compared to just using one queue for all frames.
+Still, using a priority queue decreases the delay of the high-priority frames and increases that of the background frames compared to just using one queue for all frames.

 Due to high background traffic, a frame is always present in the background queue.
 A high-priority frame needs to wait until the current background frame transmission